tjd1234/cmpt135spring2024/assignments/a3/README.md

 ## Chatbot 2: Random Replies

-Implement a chatbot class (that inherits from `Chatbot`) called `Random_bot` that chooses a random reply from a vector of given replies.
+Implement a chatbot class (that inherits from `Chatbot`) called `Random_bot` that always gives a reply chosen at random from a vector of given replies.

 ### A vector<string> of Replies